Analog-Labs/timechain/.github/ISSUE_TEMPLATE/suggest-a-feature.md

 ---
 name: Suggest a Feature
 about: Suggest a new feature or an improvement to an existing feature for this template.
-title: ""
+title: ''
 labels: enhancement
-assignees: ""
+assignees: ''

 ---

 **Motivation**

-_Describe the need or frustration that motivated you to make this suggestion.
-Please note that the goal of this project is to provide a general-purpose template project, so please take care when suggesting features that may be specific to a particular use case._
+*Describe the problem, need, or specific use-case that motivated you to make this suggestion.*

+**Problem Statement**
+*Details here.*

 **Suggested Solution**

-_Describe your suggested solution to the need or frustration that you are experiencing._
+*Describe your suggested solution.*

 **Alternatives**

-_Describe any alternative solutions or features you considered and why you believe your suggested solution is preferable._
+*Describe any alternative solutions or features you considered and why you believe your suggested solution is preferable.*

 **Additional Information**

-_Provide any additional information that you believe may help us evaluate your suggestion._
+*Provide any additional information that you believe may help us evaluate your suggestion.*